 A Man Is Not a Virgin: Seems to be proven completely during Michael and Fasalina's intense sex scene, but is subverted in a later episode, which explicitly refers to him as a "boy" in contrast to Van, who is both a man and a virgin.

 Death by Sex: If you believe he and Fasalina were crushed by that falling boulder.
 According to the Drama CD, however, they survived.
+It's unclear if that's supposed to be canon or not.

 A blank-eyed beautiful woman who was formerly a pole/prostitute dancer and came to hate her own unclean body.
 Until The Claw rescued her and promised her a new world where she and her unclean body could be cleansed.
 Cool-headed, polite, and soft-spoken, she is somewhat The Claw's second in command.
 She grew interested in Michael, and later had sex with him.
 She's also Carmen 99's arch-enemy, as she is responsible of the death of Carmen's friend, her hometown's destruction and her fall from grace.
 She pilots the Dahlia of Wednesday.